TOI-544 b: a potential water-world inside the radius valley in a two-planet system: Discussion

-The orbital period and planetary radius of TOI-544\,b put it within the expected location of the small-planet radius valley for FGK stars \citep[e.g.][]{ho_deep_2023}.
-Figure \ref{fig:radiusvalley} shows the period-radius diagram for confirmed Kepler planets orbiting stars with stellar mass < 0.8 M$_{\odot}$ fitted in a homogeneous way in \cite{ho_deep_2023}.
-Additionally, planets with precise mass measurements from the NASA Exoplanet Archive which orbit stars with masses < 0.8 M$_{\odot}$ are highlighted, and TOI-544\,b shown.
-TOI-544\,b sits within the radius valley region calculated for this specific stellar mass - using Equation 11 from \citep{ho_deep_2023} and using TOI-544's stellar mass (see Table~\ref{Table:stellarparameters}).
-TOI-544\,b is more than $3\sigma$ away from the upper and lower bounds of the radius valley (shown by the dashed lines).
-We also ran a number of fits for stellar radius; we use the calculated stellar radii from \ref{Table:stellarparameters}, taking the most extreme cases of the BASTA fit -1$\sigma$, and the astroARIADNE fit +1$\sigma$ sigma (i.e.the smallest and largest possible from our results), we find planet radii of 2.16 and 1.98 \rearth respectively.
-These values still put TOI-544 within the limits of the valley given in \cite{ho_deep_2023}.The location of TOI-544\,b in the middle of the valley points towards the possibility of the radius valley being less empty than potentially thought.
-In the case of \cite{ho_deep_2023}, as well as others, the location of the radius valley has been found based on observations and a dependence on stellar mass has been noted.
-These observational results can be compared with theoretical models such as in \cite{owen_evaporation_2017}, which also predict that the location of the valley depends on the planetary core composition.
+The observational results for the location of the radius valley can be compared with theoretical models such as in \cite{owen_evaporation_2017}, which predicts that the location of the valley also depends on the planetary core composition.
 If we assume that planets form uniformly with an icey core -- rather than a rocky one -- then the theoretical models predict that the radius valley will be shifted to a higher radius for a given orbital period.
 This means that, for planets with icey cores - sometimes referred to as water world planets - the location of TOI-544\,b in the radius-period space would not put it inside the radius valley.
 Instead it would sit below the valley, in a region which predicts planets with a sizeable water/ice faction but without significant hydrogen/helium atmospheres, potentially having undergone atmospheric loss.

 \cite{luque_density_2022} argue that the radius valley distribution may in fact be the result of two different core compositions of planets rather than purely from atmospheric loss mechanisms, in the case of planets orbiting M dwarfs.
 They state that small planets come in two distinct types: super-Earths with rocky/iron composition, and water worlds with a combination of both rock and water/ices.
 This interpretation is disputed by \cite{rogers2023}, who argue that the properties of the sample of planets around M dwarfs studied by \cite{luque_density_2022} can also be explained by the more traditional super-Earth sub-Neptune classifications which arise from atmospheric loss models.